pb4ugoout/Jamboard/carrier_details.md

 Y.) 2-pin jumper of unknown purpose.

-Z.) Unknown IC under large heat sink.
-This is a video processor of some kind.
-It handles sending video to the LCD from inputs K and L.
+Z.) [Milestone Semiconductor MST9U23T1](assets/MST9U23T1.jpeg).
+Unable to find a datasheet or any details about this chip but we know it handles sending video to the LCD from inputs K and L.

 ## Individual Pinouts